How can I get internet for my event?

 How can I get internet for my event?
 We take you through an easy-to-follow guide on getting the best internet for your event.

-Do you know your internet from your WiFi?
-Do you know the difference between internet for an outdoor and an indoor event?
-If you’re tasked with getting internet for your event, but don’t know your high availability from your failover connection then then we’re here to help.
+If you’re tasked with getting internet for your event, but don’t know your ‘high availability’ from your ‘Starlink’ then then we’re here to help.

 This article makes sure that you ask the right questions, and get the right internet solution for your event.
 We cover:

-1. Do you need internet, WiFi or both?
+1. Do you need internet, WiFi or both for your event?

 2. The 3 main types of internet connection – Fixed fibre, Satellite and 4G/5G

-4. Finding the right internet provider for your needs
+4. Finding the right temporary internet provider for your needs

-5. What else you’ll need to consider to get everyone connected for your event
+5. What else you should consider to get everyone connected for your event

 6. Common mistakes